Jim Moran: Tenure

-Moran represented Virginia's 8th congressional district, an area in Northern Virginia that is just across the Potomac River from Washington, D.C.; the district includes Arlington county, and the cities of Alexandria, Falls Church and parts of Fairfax.
+Moran represented Virginia's 8th congressional district, an area in Northern Virginia that is just across the Potomac River from Washington, D.C.; the district includes Arlington county, and the cities of Alexandria, Falls Church and parts of Fairfax County.
 The redistricting that followed the 2000 census also gave Moran a portion of Reston, Virginia.
 His district is located in the Dulles Technology Corridor and is the home of many federal defense contractors as well as a significant number of those who work in the information technology industry.
 Many federal employees also reside within the district, mostly due to its proximity to Washington and because the United States Department of Defense and various other agencies are headquartered there.

-During the mid 1990s, Moran co-founded and later co-chaired the New Democrat Coalition, a coalition of Democratic lawmakers who consider themselves to be moderates with regard to commerce, budgeting, and economic legislation, but vote as liberals on social issues.
+During the mid-1990s, Moran co-founded and later co-chaired the New Democrat Coalition, a coalition of Democratic lawmakers who consider themselves to be moderates with regard to commerce, budgeting, and economic legislation, but vote as liberals on social issues.
 Moran was also a member of the Congressional Progressive Caucus (CPC), the largest caucus operating within the Democratic caucus, which works to advance progressive issues and opinions.
 He joined the caucus prior to the 111th Congress.

 1990s

 In 1995, Moran and California Republican Duke Cunningham had to be restrained by the Capitol Police after a shoving match on the house floor over President Bill Clinton's decision to send U.S. troops to Bosnia.
-"I thought he had been bullying too many people for too long, and I told him so," Moran recalled.
-"He said he didn't mean to be so accusatory ...
-After that, he would bring me candy from California."
-Moran said that after the encounter he found Cunningham crying in the cloakroom.
+"I thought he had been bullying too many people for too long, and I told him so ...
+He said he didn't mean to be so accusatory ...
+After that, he would bring me candy from California", Moran claimed.

-During the final years of the Clinton administration, Moran was critical of the President: In 1998, during the Monica Lewinsky scandal, Moran was one of only 31 House Democrats to support launching a formal impeachment inquiry into President Bill Clinton.
-He told Time magazine that "This whole sordid mess is just too tawdry and tedious and embarrassing ...
+During the final years of the Clinton administration, Moran was critical of the President.
+In 1998, during the Monica Lewinsky scandal, Moran was one of only 31 House Democrats to support launching a formal impeachment inquiry into Bill Clinton.
+In August 1998, he told Time magazine that, "This whole sordid mess is just too tawdry and tedious and embarrassing ...
 It's like a novel that just became too full of juicy parts and bizarre, sleazy characters."
 Moran is also reported to have told First Lady Hillary Clinton that if she had been his sister, he would have punched her husband in the nose.
-Moran eventually decided not to vote for impeachment, explaining that Clinton had not compromised the country's security, and that he still respected him for what he had accomplished as President.
+Moran eventually decided not to vote for impeachment, explaining that Clinton had not compromised the country's security, and that he still respected him for what he had accomplished as president.
 Moran proposed a resolution demanding that Clinton confess to a pattern of "dishonest and illegal conduct" surrounding his sexual involvement with Monica Lewinsky.